dotnet/docs/docs/fundamentals/apicompat/global-tool.md

 - **`--roslyn-assemblies-path <FILE>`**

-  Specifies the path to the directory that contains the Microsoft.CodeAnalysis assemblies.
+  Specifies the path to the directory that contains the Microsoft.CodeAnalysis assemblies you want to use.
+You only need to set this property if you want to test with a newer compiler than what's in the SDK.

 - **`-v, --verbosity [high|low|normal]`**

   Controls the log level verbosity.
 Allowable values are `high`, `normal`, and `low`.
 The default is `normal`.

+- **`--enable-rule-cannot-change-parameter-name`**

+  Enables the rule that checks whether parameter names have changed in public methods.

 - **`--enable-rule-attributes-must-match`**